Cosmic-ray-electron boosted light dark matter: Implications of LZ 2025 data

-In this work, we explore an electrophilic light DM boosted by the cosmic ray electrons (CRe) and their possible signature in LZ experiment \cite{LZ:2025zpw}.
-LZ, with its recent data from WS2024, which has a 3.2 ton-year exposure, has the potential to probe such low-mass DM parameter space, which serves as the main goal of this work.
-Existing literature has already shown that the DM recoil signature as well as the obtained limits, change drastically in the presence of a realistic energy-dependent cross-section compared to a constant cross-section \cite{Dent:2020syp,Ghosh:2021vkt,Das:2024ghw}.
-Apart from a constant cross-section, we consider two realistic cross-sections between DM and e: (1) vector mediator and (2) scalar mediator.
-We emphasize that in such Boosted DM (BDM) scenarios, the mass of the associated mediator particle plays a non-trivial role in governing the recoil rate and, consequently, in the obtained constraints.
+In this work, we explore an electrophilic light DM boosted by the cosmic ray electrons (CRe) and their possible signature in the LZ experiment \cite{LZ:2025zpw}.
+LZ, with its recent data from WS2024, which has a 3.3 ton-year exposure, has the potential to probe such low-mass DM parameter space, which serves as the main goal of this work.
+Existing literature has already shown that the DM recoil signature as well as the obtained limits, change drastically in the presence of a realistic energy-dependent cross section compared to a constant cross section \cite{Dent:2020syp,Ghosh:2021vkt,Das:2024ghw}.
+Apart from a constant cross section, we consider two realistic cross sections between DM and electron (e): (1) vector mediator and (2) scalar mediator.
+We emphasize that in such boosted DM (BDM) scenarios, the mass of the associated mediator particle plays a nontrivial role in governing the recoil rate and, consequently, in the obtained constraints.
 To give a rigorous example, we present a benchmark vector mediator model and show the constraints in the mediator parameter space.
-Though multi-ton neutrino detectors like Super Kamiokande and IceCube provide the strongest constraint on such BDM, we show that in certain parameter space, LZ 2025 \cite{LZ:2025zpw}, with its low threshold energy and sizable exposure, places the world-leading direct detection constraint on MeV-scale electrophilic DM.
+We also incorporate the Earth's attenuation effect on the boosted dark matter flux during its propagation and perform a full numerical treatment to obtain the limits.
+Though multiton neutrino detectors like Super Kamiokande and IceCube provide the strongest constraint on such BDM, we show that in certain parameter space, LZ 2025 \cite{LZ:2025zpw}, with its low threshold energy and sizable exposure, places the improved direct detection constraint on MeV-scale electrophilic DM.

-{\bf Cosmic ray boosted DM flux.} A subdominant yet energetic component of the cosmic ray is the cosmic electrons (CRe) as inferred from observation \cite{Boschini:2017fxq}.
-DM having an interaction channel with electrons is expected to be up-scattered by this CRe, leading to a boosted flux of $\chi$ given as \cite{Bringmann:2018cvk},
+{\bf Cosmic ray boosted DM flux:} A subdominant yet energetic component of the cosmic ray is the CRe as inferred from observation \cite{Boschini:2017fxq}.
+DM having an interaction channel with electrons is expected to be upscattered by this CRe, leading to a boosted flux of $\chi$ given as \cite{Bringmann:2018cvk},